Regulators approve new Chicago-based options trading floor

+NEW YORK (Reuters) - (This August 2 story, corrects paragraph 5 to say CME closed its New York-based energy and metals options pits last year, instead of most of its options pits, and to say CME still offers open-outcry trade in options on agricultural and financial products in Chicago, instead of CME still offers open-outcry trade in options on agricultural futures)

-NEW YORK (Reuters) - The first new U.S. open-outcry trading floor in decades was approved by regulators on Wednesday, allowing the BOX Options Exchange to buck the trend of shuttering floors in favor of fully electronic trading.
+The first new U.S. open-outcry trading floor in decades was approved by regulators on Wednesday, allowing the BOX Options Exchange to buck the trend of shuttering floors in favor of fully electronic trading.

 BOX plans to open the trading floor in Chicago later this month, the exchange said in a statement following the decision to allow the move by the U.S. Securities and Exchange Commission.